Aftermath: 36 - Chimes at Midnight (2015)

 “Okay,” Geiszler says in slow motion.

 “Damn it,” Lightcap says.
 “I could’ve been gay—never mind.
-In the moment I just wanted you to feel like I didn’t feel like you were any different from me,” Lightcap explains.
-“Or I wasn’t any different from you.
-This is really awkward.”
+In the moment I just wanted you to feel like I didn’t feel like you were any different from me,” she explains.
+“Or I wasn’t any different from you.”

 “Well that was my intent,” Lightcap replies.
 “You’re really derailing me here, Geiszler.”

-“Oh I’m sorry, did you have something of substance you wanted to communicate?”
+I’m derailing you?”
 He flashes a quick smile that reminds her of a really adorable but yet also terrifying barracuda searching out little conversational fish.

 Okay.
 This is good.
-They’re doing friendly sparring.
+They’re stumbling into friendly sparring.
 It’s awkward.
-It’s way more awkward than their fights about Rig 3 because they’re both trying to be nice to each other and they’re not great at it.
-But things are going in that direction.
+It’s way more awkward than their fights about Rig 3 because they’re trying to be nice to each other and they’re not great at it.

-“Yes,” Lightcap says, regaining her poise and smiling at him like they’re already splitting beers and braiding friendship bracelets.
+“Yes.”
+Lightcap claws back her poise and smiles like they’re already splitting beers and braiding friendship bracelets.
 “Sometimes I need a few restarts.”

-He just nods at her, like he gets it.
+He nods at her like he gets it.
 Like he really gets it.

-And, fucking hell shit, she thinks then that she probably could fall in love with him even though he’s too young for her and too short for her and because she falls in love easily, it’s just who she is.
-She must drag love behind her through spacetime like crepe paper streamers in the breeze that snarl around a significant fraction of the humans she meets; it’s stupid, really.
-So she will make a note and not do that, it shouldn’t be too hard because Geiszler won’t be interested.
-But they’re going to be friends.
-She knows that they are.
-They shouldn’t be, because she’s his boss, and she’ll fight it for as long as she can, which will be something like the next twenty seconds, but they’re going to be friends like dental cement and decaying teeth—it’ll hurt going in and it’ll stick for years and if it comes out it’ll be an absolute bitch of a repair job.
+But they’ll be friends.
+She knows they will.
+They shouldn’t be, because she’s his boss, so she’ll fight it for as long as she can, which will be something like the next twenty seconds, but they’re going to be friends like dental cement and decaying teeth—it’ll hurt going in and it’ll stick for years and if it comes out it’ll be an absolute bitch of a repair job.

 “I knew that,” Geiszler says, like a guy who definitely did not know that.